tsobczak11/SurplusSaver/documentation/glossary.md

    - **Synonyms:** Consumer, Client, Receiver

-   - **Description:** A recipient is the individual who is looking to purchase the surplus product.
+   - **Description:** A recipient is the individual who is looking to receive the surplus product.

    - **Relationship(s):** Recipient-Places-Order M(1)-M(1)